Apply Your VA Education Benefits Toward a Career in Welding!

 Todd (T.J.)
 James Albert Reeves unexpectedly departed from our lives Thursday, January 28th, 2016.
 T.J. was born on April 18th, 1990 in Petoskey.
 There, he attended school and participated in multiple sports throughout the years.
 He was an incredibly kind-hearted person who loved everyone.
 As a truly genuine and compassionate person, T.J. walked this earth with strength and stability that could only be admired.
 His family near and far are, and will always be, so proud of the man he grew to become.
 To honor TJ’s memory, a memorial fund that provides college & trade school funding to deserving students was established.

-Two (2) $1000.00 scholarships are available to students who pursue skilled trades training in our 19 week Comprehensive Industrial Welding Program at the Industrial Arts Institute in Onaway, Michigan in January and August of each year.
+One (1) $1000.00 scholarships is available to students who pursue skilled trades training in our 19 week Comprehensive Industrial Welding Program at the Industrial Arts Institute in Onaway, Michigan in January and August of each year.

 To apply for the Scholarship,